hcaumo/Ripple/README.md

    - Bubble.io sends a request to the AWS API Gateway, which triggers the Deposit Lambda function.

 3. **Deposit Handling**:
-   - The Deposit Lambda function performs several critical tasks:
+   - The Deposit Lambda function performs several tasks:
      - It first triggers the Decrypt PrivateKey Lambda function to retrieve and decrypt the user's private key from AWS DynamoDB using AWS KMS.
-     - It then interacts with the XRPL RPC to perform the necessary operations on the blockchain, including setting up Authorized Trust Lines.
+     - It then interacts with the XRPL RPC to setting up Authorized Trust Lines and issue the equivalent stablecoin amount to the user wallet.
      - It also triggers the Transfer Stablecoin Lambda function.
-     - It interacts with the XRPL RPC for recording the stablecoin transaction.

 4. **Stablecoin Transfer**:
-   - The Transfer Stablecoin function manages the transfer of stablecoins from the user's wallet to the securitization company.
+   - The Transfer Stablecoin function manages the transfer of stablecoins from the user's wallet to the securitization company wallet.
-   - It interacts with the XRPL RPC and ensures that the stablecoin transaction is recorded on the blockchain.
    - The Transfer Stablecoin function then triggers the Transfer Financial Instrument Lambda function.

 5. **Financial Instrument Transfer**:
-   - The Transfer Financial Instrument function handles the transfer of financial instruments from the securitization company to the user's wallet, completing the investment purchase process.
+   - The Transfer Financial Instrument function handles the transfer of financial instruments from the securitization company wallet to the user's wallet, completing the investment purchase process.

-This comprehensive workflow ensures that all investment transactions are executed with the highest level of security and compliance, providing a trustworthy and efficient platform for investors and SMEs alike.

 ### Compliance Process